 The mission of the Los Angeles County Department of Arts and Culture is to advance arts, culture, and creativity throughout LA County.
 We fulfill our mission by providing services and support in areas including grants and technical assistance for nonprofit organizations; professional development opportunities; commissioning civic artworks and managing the County’s civic art collection; implementing countywide arts education initiatives; research and evaluation; career pathways in the creative economy; free community programs; and cross sector creative strategies that address civic issues.
 This work is framed by the County’s Cultural Equity and Inclusion Initiative and a longstanding commitment to fostering access to the arts.

 Some Place Chronicles is a series of five creative placemaking projects set in five unincorporated communities in the Second District of Los Angeles County.
 Numerous and varied engagements with the people who live and work in these communities have culminated in five unique books—each containing explorations, documentations, and pragmatic and poetic testimonies of what has been and dreams of what might be—created by five different artists/collectives.
 The chronicle of Ladera Heights, View Park, and Windsor Hills—A Place We Call Home: East of La Cienega and South of Stocker—is authored by Sandy Rodriguez and Isabelle Lutterodt, working together as Studio 75.

-The LA County Arts Commission Civic Art Program is pleased to present the 2017-18 Annual Report.
-In FY 2017-18, a total of 68 civic art projects were actively managed, 26 new projects were initiated, and 20 projects were completed.
+The LA County Department of Arts and Culture's Civic Art Program is pleased to present the 2017/18 Annual Report.
+In FY 2017/18, a total of 68 civic art projects were actively managed, 26 new projects were initiated, and 20 projects were completed.

 A summary and evaluation of the Summer 2018 Arts Internship Program from the perspectives of both interns and supervisors.